sebmarkbage/art-illustrator/README.md

 To get started simply copy the source files to an folder in your local scripts folder.
 E.g:

 Adobe Illustrator CSx/Presets/en_US/Scripts

+[This screencast](http://screencast.com/t/ZmEzMGM0MjU) shows how you can export a graphics to an .art.js file: